alnohl/MasterThesis/Statistical_Analysis/README.md

 - "AN_correlation_coefficient.R" can be used for correlation analysis, calculating either the Pearson or Kendall correlation coefficient (depending if the data is distributed normally or not).
 - "AN_t-test.R" can perform a t-test or a Wilcoxon test (also depending if the data is distributed normally or not).

+In all scripts, change the paths to your data you want to analyse.
+Add the names of the values of your interest.
+If necessary, enter the different groups you want to compare.